iris-lh/noteman/README.md

 # noteman

- Noteman is a script designed to help you keep your project notes organized.
+ NoteMan is a script designed to help you keep your project notes organized.
 Simply navigate to a project's root folder and run the script, and noteman will take care of the rest.
 Have fun! :)